Acronis Product Manager Salary in Sofia City Province | BGN 67.2K-BGN 131K+ | Levels.fyi

 The median Product Manager compensation in Sofia City Province package at Acronis totals BGN 131K per year.
-View the base salary, stock, and bonus breakdowns for Acronis's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Acronis's total compensation packages.
 Last updated: 9/30/2025

 Company